 Located at 545 Milton Avenue in the Montreal’s Milton-Parc neighborhood, Lola Rosa’s proximity to McGill University attracts both students and locals to its vegetarian, Mexican fusion cuisine.
 The restaurant also offers vegan and gluten-free options.
 Inside is seating for 40 diners; at each table, a set of pull-drawers contains notes and drawings from previous patrons, which often include funny messages, love notes, and other mementos.
 Menu items range from simple salads to the famous nacho plate.
 Portions are small, but filling.
 Try the Lola’s Nachos or polenta dish, and for dessert, anything will do!
 Meals range from CAD8 to CAD12.
 Lola Rosa has a full liquor license and accepts cash, debit, and credit cards.
 It is easily accessible from McGill Metro Station, and the 80 and 24 buses.

-This cavernous, stone-walled restaurant features an Italian-inspired menu that includes a varied but restrained menu and a unique wine list.
+This ambient, stone-walled restaurant features a menu decked with French and Mediterranean fusion delights crafted to perfection.
 Appetizers include grilled shrimps with asparagus and a Caesar salad.
 An oyster bar, crab claws a la Provencal, and Catalan-style clams highlight the seafood focus.
-Notable main courses features chimichurri rib steak with home-style garlic mashed potatoes, or peperonata swordfish with a white bean ragout.
+Notable main courses feature chimichurri rib steak with home-style garlic mashed potatoes, or peperonata swordfish with a white bean ragout.
 Barroco also boasts a generous wine list, many of which are private imported wines.

 If you are looking for a place where you can bring in a special occasion then Les Deux Singes de Montarvie is where your search ends.
 This is a wonderful French restaurant perfect for a romantic dinner or for a quiet evening with close friends.
 Dimly lit, the interior always emanates a warm glow and the seats give a lovely view of the city outside.
 Dishes at Les Deux Singes de Montarvie are crafted to perfection and they arrive at your table looking like a work of art.
 The restaurant has an impressive selection of wines to complement your meal and you can rely on your servers for suggestions over the labels.

-Great ambiance and wonderful service at this intimate setting in Old Montreal.
+Enjoy great ambiance and wonderful service at this intimate setting in Old Montreal.
 The caramelized scallops are delicious, while the smoked lamb, and beets served with goat cheese are all great for starters.
 The Gaspe char on roasted cauliflower bed is another good choice, also caramelized one of the secrets of this haute-cuisine spot.
-A large selection of French and Italian wines are also available.
+A large selection of French and Italian wines are also available that will excite your taste buds.
+The ambient low lighting, lavish wall paintings and classy furnishing makes it an ideal place for a date night or a fancy dinner celebration with loved ones.

 Le Jardin Nelson, situated in Old Montreal, offers the perfect setting for a romantic evening spent with a special someone.
-This French restaurant has a typical old world charm to it with a beautiful garden full of brightly colored flowers and a huge terrace overlooking the streets.
-The restaurant comes to life in the evenings with twinkling lamps that light up the place and render an ethereal beauty to it.
-The delectable food further enhances the appeal of this crêperie.
+This French restaurant has a classic old-world charm to it with a beautiful garden full of brightly colored flowers and a huge terrace overlooking the streets.
+The restaurant comes to life in the evenings with twinkling lamps that light up the place and render it ethereal and beautiful.
+The delectable food further enhances the appeal of this creperie.
 The service is warm and friendly.
-Live jazz music is played here every day when it is in operation from mid-April to mid-October.
-The restaurant's timings depend on the weather, so it's advisable to make a call before you head there.
+Live jazz music is another highlight.
+The restaurant's timings may depend on the weather, so it's advisable to make a call before you head there.

 Located at Montreal's historic Old Port, L'Usine de Spaghetti is housed within a historic building that is believed to be where Charles Dickens wrote a part of A Tale of Two Cities.
 With a rustic ambiance and antique décor, the restaurant proudly embraces the rich history of its surroundings, even naming each of their dishes after the city's neighborhoods and famous personalities.
 The restaurant offers a selection of dishes that are masterful compilations of traditional Italian flavours and the goodness of home-style cooking.
 Some popular choices include lamb shank braised in red wine, duck leg confit, chicken parmesan with spaghetti and home-made tomato sauce, and spaghetti with meat sauce.
 L'Usine also offers an excellent wine list, complementary garlic bread and an extensive salad bar to complement your meal.